 If you renew your membership by mailing in your renewal notice with your payment, your membership papers will be mailed to you.

-If you renew your membership by visiting and making your payment at a U3A office, your membership papers and card can be provided to you while you wait.
+If you renew your membership by visiting and making your payment at either our Cook or Hughes office, your membership papers and card can be provided to you while you wait.

 More questions?
 Look at our FAQ page